 Since 1973, OPEC has often had a rocky relationship with the United States.
 Every U.S. president since Nixon has advocated for energy independence, though economists continue to debate the merits of such a goal.
 Proponents say that less reliance on OPEC oil reduces the trade deficit and makes the U.S. economy more resilient in the face of oil price swings.
 Some say that at the very least it will allow the United States to shift its focus away from the Middle East.

 Still, OPEC continues to serve as a useful foil.
 President Jimmy Carter tried to raise the specter of OPEC to encourage Americans to reduce fuel consumption.
-Trump has been more explicit, calling OPEC a monopoly and demanding that the cartel reduce prices—a common refrain from presidents who view lower gasoline prices as a sort of tax cut for American drivers.
+Trump was more explicit, calling OPEC a monopoly and demanding that the cartel reduce prices—a common refrain from presidents who view lower gasoline prices as a sort of tax cut for American drivers.
 Additionally, Congress has threatened to allow antitrust lawsuits against OPEC and its member states.
+President Biden has also blamed OPEC for not increasing production fast enough in response to surging oil prices that have contributed to record inflation in the United States.

 For OPEC members who see the bloc as more of a political club than an economic cartel, U.S. scaremongering about OPEC serves a purpose: it maintains the myth of OPEC’s importance and keeps Western diplomats and policymakers focused on it.